helium/HIP/0013-transfer-hotspot.md

 # Deployment Impact

-We expect that some Helium hotspots will be transfered to new owners and perhaps may move locations to provide more favorable coverage.
+We expect that some Helium Hotspots will be transfered to new owners and perhaps may move locations to provide more favorable coverage.

 # Success Metrics

-The Helium blockchain team will not be explicitly tracking success metrics for this transaction type addition but we expect that coverage will be improved in underserved areas as hotspots become transferrable.
+The Helium blockchain team will not be explicitly tracking success metrics for this transaction type addition but we expect that coverage will be improved in underserved areas as Hotspots become transferrable.